Ask the Expert: Hospital Executive on Interoperability

 The question about how to afford integrations then becomes, “How do you still hit your growth targets and advance your business, while also putting technology and electronic processes in place?”
 To keep the business running, you’re constantly competing with being able to have enough capital funds available to support integrations that improve workflow, increase job satisfaction, and ultimately, improve the patient experience.

-Q: Yet we keep hearing from CMS and the ONC, that the health care industry not only needs to keep chipping away at interoperability, but that we need to speed up these processes — formalized with some fast-approaching deadlines that were put forth in the latest rules.
-Why is interoperability or data transparency important from a hospital’s business perspective?
-Bridge Connector has a broad mission to change the way health care communicates, but break this down for us in terms of the specific value, or what is the ROI, that their solutions bring to the hospital care setting?
+Q: Yet we keep hearing from CMS and the ONC, that the healthcare industry not only needs to keep chipping away at interoperability, but that we need to speed up these processes — formalized with some fast-approaching deadlines that were put forth in the latest rules.
+Why is hospital interoperability or data transparency important from an executive’s business perspective?
+Bridge Connector has a broad mission to change the way healthcare communicates, but break this down for us in terms of the specific value, or what is the ROI, that their solutions bring to the hospital care setting?

 A. Disparate systems not talking means there’s constant fragmentations and unreliable data, that as a business leader, you’re called upon to use to make significant decisions.
 So if you don’t really see the whole puzzle, it’s hard to make strategic decisions and be an innovator or ahead of the curve for your industry.